Advertisements

 Remove the top paper and roast the chops another 15 minutes or so until browned.
 Flip them over and roast for another 15 minutes.

 They turn out moist and almost fall of the bone tender but nice and browned.
-Serve with a nice greek salad,
+Serve with a nice Greek salad,

 OPA!